A Good Coat of White Paint Transformed This Silver Lake Home Inside and Out

 We may earn revenue from the products available on this page and participate in affiliate programs.

-As far as Carlos Naude and Whitney Brown of Working Holiday Studio see it, flip is a four-letter word—even if that is technically what they did to this home in Los Angeles’s Silver Lake neighborhood.
+As far as Carlos Naude and Whitney Brown of Working Holiday Studio see it, flip is merely a four-letter word—even if that is technically what they did to this home in Los Angeles’s Silver Lake neighborhood.
 The couple behind Casa Mami, a dreamy eco-friendly Airbnb in Joshua Tree, worked with real-estate developer Zach Leigh and his wife, Lourdes Hernández, to transform an outdated Spanish-style two-bedroom into a bright bungalow perfect for a young family.
 (Maybe you’d like to buy it?)

 So how do you renovate a home without knowing anything about the future homeowners?
 Naude and Brown share how they pulled off an anti-flip flip.

 Here’s a solid rule for buying a house with the intention of renovating it: Check out its preexisting conditions.
 “We learned from Zach that when you get into these types of projects, you don’t want to deal with structural or foundation problems—even plumbing and roofing issues,” Naude says.
 “This house was in great condition and it had a lot of character, like the most beautiful archways inside and Spanish-style tile outside.”

 When you start with a baseline of high structural quality, updating appearances can actually be pretty easy—all it took to transform the exterior of this house was some paint.
 The couple worked with Backdrop to apply fresh coats of Supermoon outside and in.
 “The house had an amazing shape, and we did do some landscaping,” Naude says.
 “But it was all about making it look super-simple and clean.”